BlueBrain/Tide/doc/DeveloperGuide.md

 * apps: Applications delivered with the project:
   * tide: The main application which launches the master and wall processes according to the provided configuration file.
+  * TideConverter: A small utility to convert deprecated xml configuration files to json format.
+It can also be used to convert json configurations between a compact and detailed representation.
   * TideMaster: The master application launched by tide which provides a control user interface to open contents and sessions, change options etc.
   * TideWall: The wall application launched for each wall segment launched by